arglebargle-arch/xanmod-rog-PKGBUILD/README.md

 Notes:

   - Builds now default to the `x86-64-v3` target; this builds for Haswell era and newer CPUs and should be ~10% more performant than a generic `x86_64` while maintaining wide compatibility.
   - Package now requires GCC >= 11 to support the new default build target.
-You can edit this out of the PKGBUILD if you're building for some other architecture target, this is really just to prevent confusion if someone tries to build with GCC 10.
+You can edit this out of the PKGBUILD if you're building for some other architecture target supported by GCC 10.
   - Consider adding `cpufreq.default_governor=schedutil` to your boot command line for this kernel, by default Xanmod builds with the performance governor as the default.
 This is great for performance but doesn't clock down as readily.
 I suggest making a couple of bash aliases to make switching modes/governors easier and boost performance or save battery power as needed.

     * `alias goboost='set -x; asusctl profile boost -t true -f boost; sudo cpupower frequency-set -g performance >&/dev/null; { set +x; } >&/dev/null'`